Buk7op/.NetMicroservices/README.md

 * Used the API gateway template for routing to services
 * Built synchronous messaging between services (HTTP and gRPC)
 * Built asynchronous messaging between services using the event bus (RabbitMQ)

+The diagram below shows the application architecture in a simplified way:
 ![Image alt](https://github.com/Buk7op/.NetMicroservices/blob/master/K8SSheme.jpg)